jkstrawn/castleGame/README.md

 ###### ThreeJS

+- Make it so that rooms dont blend together
+	+ Make side walls different from back walls?
+	+ Construct room shells out of three-js generated boxes?
 - Shadows
+- Cut out section of room blob when hovering room over it
 - Add grass sprites
 - BUG: Transparency on room looks weird
 - BUG: Light casting to room above the selected room